 References

 1. Bray GA, Kim KK, Wilding JPH.
-Obesity: a chronic relapsing progressive disease.
-A position statement of the World Obesity Federation.
+Obesity: a chronic relapsing progressive disease: a position statement of the World Obesity Federation.
 Obes Rev. 2017;18(7):715-723.

 2. Garvey WT, Mechanick JI, Brett EM, et al. American Association of Clinical Endocrinologists and American College of Endocrinology comprehensive clinical practice guidelines for medical care of patients with obesity.
 Endocr Pract.
 2016;22(suppl 3):1-203.